mirayatech/codesphere-test/README.md

 If I had more time, I would have done the following:

+- - Creating a mock API and WebSocket server for the e2e tests to avoid reliance on the real server, which isn't reliable.
+If the server is down, the tests will fail.
 - Add a feature that allows users to edit the workspace name.
 - Ensure the modal is fully accessible.
 - Add a feature that allows users to add a description to the workspace.